Children, activists rally in support of climate change lawsuit

 The plaintiffs said they delayed school and jobs to attend the rally and the trial they hope will start soon.
 They include hip-hop artist Xiuhtezcatl Martinez, who interrupted a concert tour.

-Reporting by Lee Van Der Oo; Writing by Bill Tarrant; Editing by Peter Cooney
+Reporting by Lee van der Voo; Writing by Bill Tarrant; Editing by Peter Cooney